msimmer/ebook-scroll/README.md

 # ebook-scroll

-## An auto-scrolling e-reader in your browser.
+## An Auto-Scrolling Ebook Reader in Your Browser.

 Built on RequireJS.
 Updates coming soon.